davidmaloney/tokensite/README.md

 How It Works

 	1. Connect your Solana wallet — Phantom, Solflare or Backpack
 	2. Choose your slug — becomes yourtoken.shillit.fun
 	3. Add your token details — project name and description, contract address with one-click copy button, buy links for Raydium, Jupiter and Pump.fun, tokenomics including supply, tax, liquidity, launch date and network, social links for Twitter, Telegram, Discord and more, avatar and banner images
 	4. Pick a template — 4 designs available
 	5. Pay $4.99/month or $39/year in SOL
 	6. Page is live instantly

 Pricing

-Topup Monthly — $4.99 — 30 days or
+Top up Monthly — $4.99 — 30 days
 Yearly — $39 — 365 days — save 35%

 Pricing is converted to SOL at the current market rate at time of payment.
 The exact SOL amount is shown before confirmation.
 Pages are permanently deleted on expiry — top up before expiry to keep live.